Upgrade to a different plan

 When your business changes, or you need more features, you can upgrade plans.
 The easiest way to do this is to use the Upgrade tab in the admin center.
 However, using the Upgrade tab isn't supported in all situations.
 In some cases, you might be able to change plans manually.

 This article applies to the new admin center.
-The new admin center is available to all Microsoft 365 admins, and you can opt in by selecting the Try the new admin center toggle located at the top of the Home page.
-For more information, see About the new Microsoft 365 admin center.
-To view the article about the old admin center, see Switch to a different Office 365 for business plan.
+If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the Try the new admin center toggle located at the top of the Home page.
+To view the article about the old admin center, see Switch to a different Microsoft 365 for business plan.

 Use the Upgrade tab